-Welcome to this week’s festive-themed #MySundaySnapshot post, which is part of a snap-sharing-blog-linky series that you are very welcome to join.
+Welcome to this week’s #MySundaySnapshot post, which is part of a snap-sharing-blog-linky series that you are very welcome to join.
 Click here for further information and guidelines upon this linky should you wish to take part.